 The Reality of Sex Addiction

-In short, Sex Addiction Therapists primarily define this particular addiction as a “progressive intimacy disorder” – which similarly to any chemical or substance abuse disorder, refers to the fact that when left untreated, this addiction increases in severity and nature, making it progressively difficult for the sufferer to live a normal life.
+In short, therapists primarily define this particular addiction as a “progressive intimacy disorder” – which similarly to any chemical or substance abuse disorder, refers to the fact that when left untreated, this addiction increases in severity and nature, making it progressively difficult for the sufferer to live a normal life.

 The reason, however, that sex addiction is classified as just that, an addiction rather than any sort of social issue, is in the fact that it is a compulsive behavior or thought process that the person must engage in, despite any external consequences in their life.